vikchupak/Kubernetes/components/index.md

+- **Cluster**.
+Is a set of nodes (physical or virtual machines) that work together to run containerized applications in a distributed and scalable manner.
+  - The cluster is the highest level of abstraction in Kubernetes and provides the environment for deploying, managing, and scaling applications.

 - **Node**.
 Virtual or physical machine
+  - Master Node (Control Plane).
+While technically a node, it is responsible for orchestrating and managing the worker nodes and the workloads running on them.
+  - Worker Node is where Pods (and the containers inside them) actually run.
+Worker nodes are managed by the control plane (master node) and execute the workloads.

 - **Pod**.
 Smallest unit in Kubernetes. **Abstration** over container.
   - Layer on top of the container.